CokerCoder/awesome-moc/README.md

-# HackMOC
+# COMP30026Utils

-This repository contains revision notes and some useful resources that might be helpful when doing COMP30026 questions.
+This repository contains notes and tools that might be helpful when you are studying COMP30026 Models of Computation.

 ## Local Grok